 Applications are accepted twice a year in autumn and winter quarters for winter and spring quarter start, respectively.
 The general GRE is not required of coterminal applicants.

 Students pursuing the Statistics coterminal master’s degree must follow the same curriculum requirements stated in the Requirements for the Master of Science in Statistics section.

 University Coterminal Requirements

-After accepting admission to this coterminal master’s degree program, students may request transfer of courses from the undergraduate to the graduate career to satisfy requirements for the master’s degree.
-Transfer of courses to the graduate career requires review and approval of both the undergraduate and graduate programs on a case by case basis.
+After accepting admission to this coterminal master’s degree program, students may request a transfer of courses from the undergraduate to the graduate career to satisfy the requirements for the master’s degree.
+Transferring courses to the graduate career requires review and approval of both the undergraduate and graduate programs on a case-by-case basis.

 Course transfers are not possible after the bachelor’s degree has been conferred.

 The university requires that the graduate advisor be assigned in the student’s first graduate quarter even though the undergraduate career may still be open.
 The university also requires that the Master’s Degree Program Proposal be completed by the student and approved by the department by the end of the student’s first graduate quarter.